DAILY BEST KNOWLEDGE

 1. Mesopotamian Civilization: The Cradle of Civilization

-For many, Mesopotamia – the “land between the rivers,” fertile territory between the Tigris and Euphrates rivers that constitute modern-day Iraq and sections of Syria and Turkey, is recognized as the original “Cradle of Civilization.”
+For many, Mesopotamia, the “Land between the rivers,” fertile territory between the Tigris and Euphrates rivers that constitute modern-day Iraq and sections of Syria and Turkey, is recognized as the original “Cradle of Civilization.”
 Developing from nomadic to sedentary communities around 3500 B.C.E., it had some of the first cities and complex societies.
-Sumerians, Akkadians, Babylonians, and Assyrians are the most important of these.
+Sumerians, Akkadians, Babylonians, and Assyrians are the most important of them.

 Writing and Record-Keeping